45ck/Great-Plains-Transport/README.md

 In addition to its functional features, Great Plains Transport features fancy CSS animations and a modern design that looks great on both mobile and desktop devices.
 The navigation menu is a circle split into four pie slices that users can click to access the different pages.

+## Demo
-You can visit the website demo at https://great-plains-transport.vercel.app/ and view the code for this project on this repository.
-Hosting for the website is provided by Vercel.
+You can visit the website demo at https://gpt.calvinkennedy.dev/ and view the code for this project on this repository.
 Thank you for checking out Great Plains Transport!